realpython/realpython-blog/2015/2015-01-22-deploying-a-django-app-to-aws-elastic-beanstalk.markdown

----
-layout: post
-title: "Deploying a Django App to AWS Elastic Beanstalk"
-date: 2015-01-22 07:52:35 -0700
-toc: true
-comments: true
-category_side_bar: true
-categories: [python, devops, django]

-keywords: "python, web development, django, amazon, deployment, aws, elastic beanstalk, amazon aws"
-description: "Let's look at how to deploy a Django App to AWS Elastic Beanstalk."
+# Deploying a Django App to AWS Elastic Beanstalk
----

 The following is a soup to nuts walkthrough of how to setup and deploy a Django application to [Amazon Web Services](http://aws.amazon.com) (AWS) all while remaining sane.